Child Protection and Safeguarding Policy

 4.8.1 There are other familial issues that can have a detrimental impact on children.

-4.9 Child potentially at greater risk of harm
+4.9 Children potentially at greater risk of harm

 4.9.1 Stoke Primary School recognises that some children need a social worker due to abuse, neglect or complex family circumstances and that abuse and trauma can leave children vulnerable to further harm, as well as educational disadvantage.